OpenDSA/OpenDSA/RST/source/Development/IntroDSA.rst

 When selecting a data structure to solve a problem, you should follow these steps.

-1. Analyze your problem to determine the :dfn:`basic operations` that must be supported.
+1. Analyze your problem to determine the :term:`basic operations` that must be supported.
    Examples of basic operations include inserting a data item into the data structure, deleting a data item from the